kushidat/broaderPredicate_uberon/README.md

   - Limit on the number of rows returned: 100 and No (all rows)

 The average runtime (10 times):
-  - Transaction timed out (over 10 min) [Execution date: 6 June 2024]
+  - Transaction timed out (over 1800 sec) [Execution date: 6 June 2024]
-  - Transaction timed out (over 10 min) [Execution date: 4 August 2023, Expression Score: > 99, All rows]
+  - Transaction timed out (over 600 sec) [Execution date: 4 August 2023, Expression Score: > 99, All rows]

 Results:  ND